Best GPU for Ryzen 7 9800X3D – our top Nvidia and AMD picks

 Table of Contents

 The Ryzen 7 9800X3D is the number one choice for a PC gaming CPU.
-While its reign is threatened by the newly launched Ryzen 9 9950X3D and the 9900X3D, it remains a superb processor option for gaming, as you can see from testing for our 9800X3D review.
+While its reign was threatened by the newly launched Ryzen 9 9950X3D and the 9900X3D, it remains a superb processor option for gaming with the overkill of cores, as you can see from testing for our 9800X3D review.

-We've selected almost all of these cards to be paired with the 9800X3D and have provided the breakdown of their gaming and synthetic performance they showcased during our in-house testing to give you a clear idea of what they are capable of.
+We've selected almost all of these cards to be paired with the 9800X3D and have provided the breakdown of their gaming and synthetic performance, which they showcased during our in-house testing, to give you a clear idea of what they are capable of.

 Products at a glance